GTmetrix Performance Blog

 Note for combining stylesheets/scripts

-Combining CSS/JavaScript files is only recommended for HTTP/1.1 pages.
+Combining JavaScript files is only recommended for HTTP/1.1 pages.

 If your hosting environment supports HTTP/2, combination of files is likely not needed, as the HTTP/2 protocol has improved connection concurrency for requests.

-However, if you have more than 100 CSS/JS requests, then your page may likely benefit from combination of files, even if you’re on HTTP/2.
+However, if you have more than 100 JS requests, then your page may likely benefit from combination of files, even if you’re on HTTP/2.

-We’ve written an article to help you decide whether you should combine your CSS/JS files.
+We’ve written an article to help you decide whether you should combine your JS files.

 2) Clear Your Page Cache After Making Site Changes

-Whenever you make major updates to your site, like changing the images or modifying the CSS/theme, it is recommended to clear your page cache to ensure you’re serving the latest version of the site.
+Whenever you make a manual change like editing a CSS file directly, it is recommended to clear your page cache to ensure you’re serving the latest version of the site.

-In WP Rocket, you can do this in multiple ways:
+In WP Rocket, you can clear your cache in multiple ways:

 From the Dashboard